Sand and sodium carbonate take the train to Boussois

 We developed and continue to develop innovative transport materials together with our logistic partners, that have various benefits on the environment:

-Promoting the flexible trailer: The transloader is a flexible trailer, allowing to either load large-dimension glass (PLF glass) or various types of goods.
-This equipment allows to reduce the empty return trips.
-Green Line invested in this logistic solution.
+Promoting the flexible trailer: The transloader is a flexible trailer, allowing to load either large-dimension glass (PLF glass) or various other types of goods.
+This equipment makes it possible to reduce the number of empty return trips.
+Green Line has invested in this logistics solution.

-Sea freight efficiency: AGC Glass Europe develops sea freight cargo logistic solutions, using a chartered multipurpose vessel (break-bulk) for glass at long distance shipping (DLF or large-dimension glass).
-This mode allows to ship up to 3.500 tonnes of glass at once.
+Sea freight efficiency: AGC Glass Europe develops sea freight cargo logistic solutions, using a chartered multipurpose vessel (break-bulk) for long-distance shipping of large-dimension glass.
+This mode makes it possible to ship up to 3,500 tonnes of glass at once.

-Glasstainer, the foldable container: Glasstainer is a 20 feet container patented by AGC Glass Europe to transport the large-dimension glass by sea.
-Glasstainer is foldable, which allow to optimize the return of empty containers.
+Glasstainer, the foldable container: Glasstainer is a 20-foot container patented by AGC Glass Europe for transporting large-dimension glass by sea.
+Glasstainer is foldable, which permits the return of empty containers.

-Alternative energy for trucks: In addition to the actions here above, we are currently studying disruptive solutions with alternative low-CO2 energy, in collaboration with our logistic partner.
+Alternative energy for trucks: In addition to the actions described above, we are currently studying disruptive solutions with alternative low-CO2 energy, in collaboration with our logistics partner.